Réseau du sport étudiant du Québec: U Sports member schools

 Since the 2017–18 school year, Bishop's has played football in AUS, but remains a member of RSEQ in other sports.

 Non-U Sports member schools

 Note: The following universities below are not members of U Sports, and are solely RSEQ members and participate in certain sports.

 CCAA member schools

-The RSEQ also oversees college sports in Quebec, and the following are members of the Canadian Collegiate Athletic Association.
+The RSEQ also oversees college sports in Quebec, and the following are members of the Canadian Collegiate Athletic Association/Association canadienne du sport collégial (CCAA/ACSC).